Skills & Enterprise Development

-The project fostered collaboration between schools, the police, health and legal service providers and community leaders.
+The project empowers men and boys by providing safe spaces to strategically engage in mitigating violence against women.
+The project fosters collaboration between schools, the police, health and legal service providers and community leaders.
 It trained community and religious leaders as mentors in violence prevention.
-The project empowered men and boys to strategically engage in mitigating violence against women.

-Co-Convenor of the National Peace Actors Forum (NPAF)
+Co-Convenor of the National Peace Actors Forum (PAF)

-The NPAC is a coordination platform bringing together various peace initiatives, organizations, sectors and leaders engaged and promoting peaceful resolution of Kenya’s political and national conflict through dialogue.
+PAF is a coordination platform that steers the peace advocacy and policy agenda by bringing together various peace initiatives, organizations, sectors and leaders engaged and promoting peaceful resolution of Kenya’s diverse conflicts through dialogue, research and building of of synergy.
 The NMF was born out of the need for a collective, consistent and coordinated voice on an inclusive national dialogue.

 Improving Community Safety

-The project aims at reducing violent gang activities and violent extremism to enhance community safety.
+The project aims at transforming violent conflicts among the youth at risk by fostering their integration into the community and reducing violent gang and extremist activities that undermine community safety.
 Enhance communication, collaboration and trust between the police, the county government, local politicians, the civil society and youth at risk of violence and crime.

 Building Community Identity for Change

-The project aims at promoting peaceful coexistence and the reintegration of youth at risk into the community in Mombasa.
-The strategy is to adopt a multilateral approach by addressing the identity violence between the youth and community in Mombasa County.
-These include tailor made capacity training on conflict transformative, non-violent communication as alternative to violence and trust and confidence building dialogue.
+The project aims at promoting peaceful coexistence and the reintegration of youth at risk into the community through dialogues, sports, culture and income generating activities.
+The project promotes cross learning as a strategy to influence negative perceptions, and behaviour between communities and identity groups in Mombasa County.
+These include tailor made capacity training on conflict transformation, non-violent communication, problem solving dialogue as alternative to violence as well as trust and confidence building.